 “And I thought wow…”

 One of our favorite streets when we stayed in Paris in the spring of 2016 was the picturesque Rue Mouffetard, a popular and mainly pedestrian street located in the Latin Quarter.
 Rue Mouffetard has a lively market and is one of the oldest streets in Paris.
-Although it has been called many variations on its name, there has been a road here since Roman times and used to run all the way south to Italy.
+Although it has been called many variations on its name, this street has stood the test of time.
+There has been a road here since Roman times and at one point it ran all the way south to Italy.

 Thankfully, you will not find any of the stinky smells of skinned animals that the street used to be known for in the 14th century.
 Instead, you will find a charming section of Paris that has retained its original character since it was left off from Baron Haussmann’s urban renewal program and renovation of Paris in the 1800s.

 Below I have described the gems we found while exploring the Rue Mouffetard.
-Not surprisingly, it’s mainly about the wonderful meals we had, but there are so many unique delights that can be found on this one street.
-It’s definitely an area that will captivate anyone who comes to Paris and gives you the opportunity to find your own cherished memories along the way.
+This guide is mainly about the wonderful meals we had, but there are so many unique delights that can be found on this one street.
+It’s definitely an area that will captivate anyone who comes to Paris and lends you the opportunity to find your own cherished memories along the way.

 Cave La Bourgogne